-ED480 (3) SECOND LANGUAGE CURRICULUM AND MATERIALS DEVELOPMENT F
+SECOND LANGUAGE CURRICULUM AND MATERIALS DEVELOPMENT

-The course surveys curriculum selection and evaluation and analyzes various methods of curriculum modification.
-It focuses on the selection of existing second language materials, adaptation of materials, and development of original materials for use in a second language or bilingual/bicultural classroom.
+AND MATERIALS DEVELOPMENT F The course surveys curriculum selection and evaluation and analyzes various methods of curriculum modification.
+It focuses on the selection of existing second language materials, adaptation of materials, and development of bilingual/bicultural classroom.

-ED481 (3) SECOND LANGUAGE TEACHING METHODOLOGY SP
+ED481 SECOND LANGUAGE

+TEACHING METHODOLOGY